maxicombina/c-calculator/README.md

-# A simple calculator written in C.
+# A simple calculator written in C

 ### RATIONALE:
 I did this implementaion because I did not find a nice implemenation of a "full formula" calculator online: I only found simple examples that support only one operator.